-To our knowledge, our paper presents the first SAA variant that ensures an almost linear complexity under low-rankness.
-Even though similar results have been achieved by \cite{Negahban2012}, \cite{Rohde and Tsybakov 2011} and \cite{Elsener and van de geer 2018} in the context of high-dimensional low-rank matrix estimation, all those those results assume the presence of restricted strong convexity (RSC) or its variations.
+To our knowledge, our paper presents the first SAA variant that ensures a sample complexity that is almost linear in dimensionality under low-rankness.
+Even though similar results have been achieved previously, e.g., by \cite{Negahban2012}, \cite{Rohde and Tsybakov 2011} and \cite{Elsener and van de geer 2018} in the context of high-dimensional low-rank matrix estimation, most of the existing results assume the presence of restricted strong convexity (RSC) or its variations.
 While the RSC is deemed generally plausible for statistical and/or machine learning, such type of assumptions are often not satisfied by stochastic programming.
-Furthermore, due to the correspondence between the SAA and matrix estimation problems, our results may also imply that high-dimensional matrix estimation is generally possible under low-rankness; even if the conditions such as the RSC or alike are completely absent, the FCP-based regularization may still ensure a sound generalization error as measured by the excess risk (ER), which coincides in formulation with the suboptimality gap in minimizing the SP.
+Furthermore, due to the correspondence between the SAA and matrix estimation problems, our results may also imply that high-dimensional matrix estimation is generally possible under the low-rankness assumption; even if the conditions such as the RSC or alike are completely absent, the MCP-based regularization may still ensure a sound generalization error as measured by the excess risk, which coincides in formulation with the suboptimality gap in minimizing the SP.
 In addition, our results do not assume a linear or generalized linear model in data generation.
-Even though a few other likely more important error bounds are unavailable herein but are presented by \cite{Negahban2012}, \cite{Rohde and Tsybakov 2011} and \cite{Elsener and van de geer 2018} (most of whom more on linear or generalized linear models under RSC or alike), we believe that the ER is still an important out-of-sample performance measure commonly employed by, e.g., \cite{excess risk}, \cite{Koltchinskii 2010}, and \cite{Clemencon}.
+Even though a few other likely more important error bounds are unavailable herein but are presented by \cite{Negahban2012}, \cite{Rohde and Tsybakov 2011} and \cite{Elsener and van de geer 2018} (most of whom focus more on linear or generalized linear models under RSC or alike), we believe that the excess risk is still an important out-of-sample performance measure commonly employed by, e.g., \cite{excess risk}, \cite{Koltchinskii 2010}, and \cite{Clemencon}.

 The rest of the paper is organized as follows: Section \ref{main results} presents our assumptions and main results.
-Section \ref{General proof} presents the general road map for our proof and main schemes employed.
+Section \ref{General proof} presents the general road map for our proof and major schemes employed.
 Section \ref{conclusions} then concludes our paper.
 All technical proofs are presented in the appendix.